-The 21 km drive to the summit passes through temperate rainforest to sub-alpine flora and glacial rock formations, and ends with panoramic views of Hobart, Bruny Island, the D'Entrecasteux Channel and into the South West Wilderness.
-The summit features a landscape of sub-alpine flora and lichen-encrusted boulders and is regularly snow-capped during the colder months.
-There are also plenty of easily accessible parks and reserves nearby, including Fern Tree Park, Waterworks Reserve and the Springs, with picnic facilities, access to walking tracks and more beautiful scenery.
+The 21 kilometre drive to the summit passes through temperate rainforest to sub-alpine flora and glacial rock formations and ends with panoramic views of Hobart, Bruny Island, D’Entrecasteux Channel and into the South West Wilderness.